-A magnetic field is the area around a magnet where the magnetic force works.
+A magnetic field is the area around a magnet where the magnetic force creates a magnetic effect.
 It is stronger at the poles of the magnet.
 Magnetic objects placed within a magnetic field would be affected in two ways: a magnetic material would always be attracted to the magnet, whereas another magnet could be attracted or repelled.

 A magnetic field can be shown when placing small shavings of iron - iron filings - near a magnet.
 They arrange themselves in such a way that they show the magnetic field (see diagram below).
 Each iron filing becomes a small magnet and is attracted more strongly to the poles of the magnet.